OpenTreeOfLife/shared-api-tests/README.md

 test\_function
 --------------

-The name of a wrapping function.
+The name of a binding function.
 Function names were designed to be shared across R, Python, and Ruby.
-These map 1:1 with an API URL.
-The naming convention is [HERE].
+They map 1:1 with an API URL.
+The naming convention is referenced on [the open tree wiki][4].

 tests
 -----